 Our Top Picks for the Best Computer Cases

 For a quick look at some of the best PC case options, the table below shows our picks for the top options for different use cases.
-We’ve chosen the best overall PC case, the best value option, the top mini-ITX chassis, the best case under $100, and the best cheap case.
+We’ve chosen the best overall PC case, the case with the best airflow/thermals, the best full tower case, the best case mini-ITX option, the best value case (under $100), and the best cheap case.

 *For more information on each of these cases, just click the “Read Review »” button to skip to read our overview on that case.
 You can also keep scrolling to see more case options based on your budget.